NYPD chief of detectives calls it a career

 “It was a little disrespectful by members of the City Council, not many, only two [members],” Boyce said.
 “But I have a tough skin, I have been around 35 years in very tough neighborhoods in the city, so you don’t get rankled by that.”

-Boyce agreed that more resources are needed, but disputed critics’ claims that the sex crimes investigators didn’t have enough training.
+Boyce agreed that more resources are needed, but disputed critics’ assertions that the sex crimes investigators didn’t have enough training.

 “They are the most trained detectives I have,” Boyce said.